unikent/astro/readme.md

 3. Install dependencies with `composer install`
 4. Copy `.env.example` to `.env` and configure your `DB_` variables.
 5. Set your `APP_KEY` variable within `.env`.
 Running `php artisan key:generate` makes this simple.
-6. Pull in your definitions, i.e. for UoK: `git clone git@github.com:unikent/cms-prototype-blocks.git`.
+6. Pull in your definitions, i.e. for UoK: `git clone git@gitlab.kent.ac.uk:webdev/astro-kent-theme.git`.
 7. Update `DEFINITIONS_PATH` in your .env to point to the newly-cloned definitions directory.
+8. Edit any other relevant variables in the .env file (see above configuration options section for details).
-8. Create a symlink in the `public` folder to link `uploads` to `storage/app/public/uploads`.
+9. Create a symlink in the `public` folder to link `uploads` to `storage/app/public/uploads`.
 Depending on your system this would be with something like `ln -s ../storage/app/public/uploads/ uploads`.
-9. Run `php artisan migrate --seed` and `DB_CONNECTION=mysql_test php artisan migrate`
+10. Run `php artisan migrate --seed` and `DB_CONNECTION=mysql_test php artisan migrate`
-10. Run `php artisan astro:permissions refresh` to setup roles and permissions
+11. Run `php artisan astro:permissions refresh` to setup roles and permissions
-11. Ensure that everything is working properly, by running the test suite: `phpunit`
+12. Ensure that everything is working properly, by running the test suite: `phpunit`

 ### Editor Installation

+See the above configuration options section on where to look for options to configure.

 yarn and npm should be interchangeable for these commands

 ```bash